CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/02-create-desktop-image.md

    ![](media/c16.png)

-   >**NOTE**: Session hosts creation will take around 30 to 40 minutes to complete.
+   >**NOTE**: Session hosts creation will take around 25 to 30 minutes to complete.
 You can continue with the lab.

  1. Click on the **Next** button present in the bottom-right corner of this lab guide.